Koha-Community/kohadocs/source/tools.rst

    |image352|

--  To complete the process continue to the :ref:`Manage Staged MARC Records Tool <staged-marc-record-management-label>`
+-  To complete the process continue to the :ref:`Manage staged MARC records Tool <staged-marc-record-management-label>`

 .. _staged-marc-record-management-label:

-Staged MARC Record Management
+Staged MARC record management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  *Get there:* More > Tools > Catalog > Staged MARC Record Management
+-  *Get there:* More > Tools > Catalog > Staged MARC record management

 Once you have :ref:`staged <stage-marc-records-for-import-label>` your records for import you can
 complete the import using this tool.